lenavoigt/re-imagen/README.md

 ## Re-imagen - Research Code

 In this directory, we provide the prototype implementation of Re-imagen created to demonstrate our approach as well as some enhancements to [pyautoqemu](https://wiwi-gitlab.uni-muenster.de/itsecurity/pyautoqemu), the VM control automation tool used in our demonstration.

+---

+We'd like to thank Katharina de Rentiis for implementing the OCR functionality for pyautoqemu!